Vincent-the-gamer/steamdeck-config/README.md

 ### Disable `steamdeck-readonly`

 > [!NOTE]
-> You may need re-run the following commands after system update.
+> You may need to re-run the following commands after system update.

 ```shell
 # disable